Find Affordable College Courses

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

-Our analysis found Trident Technical College to be the best school for allied health and medical assisting services students who want to pursue a undergraduate certificate in South Carolina.
-Located in the medium-sized city of Charleston, Trident Technical College is a public school with a large student population.
+Our 2023 rankings named Trident Technical College the best school in South Carolina for allied health and medical assisting services students working on their undergraduate certificate.
+Located in the midsize city of Charleston, Trident Technical College is a public school with a large student population.

 After completing their Undergraduate Certificate, medical assisting graduates from Fortis College - Columbia carry an average student debtload of $14,300.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $54.

-The excellent undergraduate certificate programs at Southeastern College - Columbia helped the school earn the #3 place on this year’s ranking of the best allied health and medical assisting services schools in South Carolina.
+A rank of #3 on this year’s list means Southeastern College - Columbia is a great place for allied health and medical assisting services students working on their undergraduate certificate.
 Southeastern College - Columbia is a fairly small private for-profit school located in the city of Columbia.

 Medical Assisting majors at Southeastern College - Columbia take out an average of $15,612 in student loans while working on their Undergraduate Certificate.